Please contact us if you have any questions or comments or would just like some encouragement?

 From our earliest years, we were taught to treat others with fairness.
 But God doesn’t say that everything in our life will be fair.
 Romans 9:15 reads, “For he says to Moses, ‘I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.’”
 God is just, but His favor isn’t always fair.
 Jesus reminds us, “In this world, you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33)

-Don’t lose focus and miss out on living a life of purpose because of any of these distractions.
+Don’t lose focus and miss out on living a life of purpose because of these distractions.
 I encourage you to start today to address your distractions and set out to overcome them, and I promise it will be worth the investment.

 “I have told you these things so that in me you may have peace.
 In this world, you will have trouble.
 But take heart!
 I have overcome the world.”
 (John 16:33)